 Triple Time applies when the Payee is entitled to loading on their standard hourly rate as they must work overtime or on a particular day of the year (such as a weekend).
 For example, under the Broadcasting, Recorded Entertainment and Cinemas Award 2020 [MA000091], a full or Part-Time Payee is entitled to 300% of the minimum hourly rate for any hours worked more than 12 hours per day.

-The value of these transactions is stored in Overtime within Taxation Balances (Year to Date) in the Payee Master File.
+The value of these transactions is stored in the Payee Master File, within Overtime in Taxation Balances (Year to Date).

 Travel (Ordinary Time) applies when a Payee must travel for distance work during their Ordinary Working Hours.
 For example, under the Restaurant Industry Award 2020 [MA000119].
 The Employer must pay the Payee who works away from the Employer's workplace at their minimum hourly rate for time spent travelling both ways between the employee’s residence and their place of work.

-The reporting of payments for Travel (Ordinary Time) has not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance, Travel (Ordinary Time)Â continues to be reported under Gross (PAYEVNTEMP258).
+The reporting requirements for Travel (Ordinary Time) have not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance.
+Travel (Ordinary Time) continues to be reported under Gross (PAYEVNTEMP258).

-The value of these transactions is stored in Gross Payments Total within Taxation Balances (Year to Date) in the Payee Master File.
+The value of these transactions is stored in the Payee Master File, within Gross Payments Total in Taxation Balances (Year to Date).

 Travel (Overtime) applies to Payees who must travel outside their Ordinary Working Hours.
 If the Payee is Casual, this Pay Type is used with Casual Loading.
 For example, under the Food, Beverage and Tobacco Manufacturing Award 2020 [MA000073].
 A Payee required to transfer permanently from the Payee’s usual workplace to another locality must be paid travelling time at 150% of the ordinary hourly rate on Sundays and Public Holidays for necessary travel between the Payee's usual workplace and the new locality.

-The value of these transactions is stored in Overtime within Taxation Balances (Year to Date) in the Payee Master File.
+The value of these transactions is stored in the Payee Master File, within Overtime in Taxation Balances (Year to Date).

 Training (Ordinary Time) applies to Payees who must complete Training during their Ordinary Working Hours.
 For example, under the Security Services Industry Award 2020 [MA000016], the payee must be paid Ordinary Time for time spent attending training courses at the payer's direction.

-The reporting of payments for Training (Ordinary Time) has not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance, Training (Ordinary Time)Â continues to be reported under Gross (PAYEVNTEMP258).
+The reporting requirements for Training (Ordinary Time) have not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance.
+Training (Ordinary Time) continues to be reported under Gross (PAYEVNTEMP258).

-The value of these transactions is stored in Gross Payments Total within Taxation Balances (Year to Date) in the Payee Master File.
+The value of these transactions is stored in the Payee Master File, within Gross Payments Total in Taxation Balances (Year to Date).

 Training (Overtime) applies to Payees who are required to complete Training outside their span of Ordinary Working Hours.
 If the Payee is Casual, this Pay Type is used with Casual Loading.

-The value of these transactions is stored in Overtime within Taxation Balances (Year to Date) in the Payee Master File.
+The value of these transactions is stored in the Payee Master File, within Overtime in Taxation Balances (Year to Date).